CAA-France/constitution/CONSTITUTION.md

 The Constitution of Computer Applications in Archaeology – French Chapter

 1. The full title of the organisation is "Computer Applications and Quantitative Methods in Archaeology – France".
 This may be abbreviated to "CAA France".
-CAA France is constituted as a chapter of the International Computer Applications in Archaeology organisation, abbreviated "CAA" (https://caa-international.org/)
+CAA France is constituted as a chapter of the International Computer Applications in Archaeology organisation, abbreviated "CAA" (https://caa-international.org/).

-1. CAA France is a *de facto* association under French law.

 1. The aims of CAA France are:
     * to bring together archaeologists, archaeometrist, mathematicians, computer scientists, geographers, historians, architects and members of other disciplines based in France to complement and extend the interests of the international CAA;